yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ##### MO-BasicAI

 This script is designed for the minimalists who normally turn party AI off in their games.
 All classes can use this script.
-This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "D" key is pressed.
+This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
 If playing a thief or monk class, the script will detect traps while not in combat.
 If playing a Bard class, the script will constantly be singing the applicable Bard song.
 Unlike the other scripts, these will not attack or use spells/abilities in or out of combat (only exception is very long duration spells like Stoneskin will be cast).

 ##### MO-CORE